Tomato Melon Gazpacho, Amaranth Crisp

 Amaranth Crisps

 The ingredient list is minimal for this super simple gluten-free cracker - or cracker chips as I sometimes call them.
 You can literally make these with just amaranth and water but the olive oil, salt and pepper bring in a savory flavor and the olive oil increases the crunch.
-Make them smaller if you wish, and thicker if you’d like a more sturdy cracker.
+Make them smaller if you wish, and thicker if you’d like a sturdier cracker.
 If you make them thicker, they will take longer to bake.
 These are so delicious, I’ve thought about bringing them to market.

 Makes 18 crackers